 - Cross-functional coaching circles focused on breadth development

-- Expert networks facilitating knowledge exchange
+- Expert networks for knowledge exchange

 - Guided reflection on cross-functional experiences